youngbryanyu/simple-app-config/README.md

 #### Parameters
 - `configOptions?`: An optional configuration object
-  - `force?`: optional `boolean` indicating whether or not to force simple-app-config to re-configure
+  - `force?`: Optional `boolean` indicating whether or not to force simple-app-config to re-configure

 #### Return Value
 None.